alberussoftware/yuk-task-iOS/README.md

 Copyright (c) 2020 jeudesprits <jeudesprits@icloud.com>

-YUKTest is available under the Apache License, Version 2.0 license.
+YUKTask is available under the Apache License, Version 2.0 license.
 See the LICENSE file for more info.